 Take the Ground Route

 Likewise, if your close ones aren’t an international flight away, you can save a bushel by either taking a cross-country bus or making a road trip out of your holiday adventure.
-The act of traveling during Christmas can be a part of your Christmas memories in and of itself!
+The act of traveling during the holidays can be a part of your favorite memories in and of itself!

 Keep it in the Home

 Hitting bars and restaurants will probably be an inescapable part of your itinerary, but make sure you help out with family meals and enjoy a few drinks by the fireside as well.
 This doesn’t just bring you closer together, it saves big bucks on nightlife and dining expenditures as well.

 Most people will understand that traveling during Christmas can be incredibly costly, and spending time with the ones you love is a big gift in and of itself.
 It’s ok to not spend tons of money on lavish gifts if your expenses are going to the trip itself instead; just make sure your gift is thoughtful and comes from the heart no matter how much you spend on it.

 Lend a Helping Hand